So you’ve decided to join more than one million Aussies with a self-managed super fund. Congratulations!

 - The fund’s objectives.
 An SMSF needs to satisfy the sole purpose test.
-This means that it must be set up and maintained for the sole purpose of providing retirement benefits to its members (or to their dependants if any of the fund members die before retiring).
+This means that it must be set up and maintained for the sole purpose of providing retirement benefits to its members (or their dependants if a fund member dies before retiring).

 - Whether member benefits will be paid as lump sums or income streams.

 An SMSF trust deed must be signed and dated by all members/trustees.